-However, as the Circular Economy Package and the initiatives set out in the accompanying Action Plan5 near completion, EU institutions must acknowledge that the move to a more resource efficient or "circular" economy will take time.
+However, as the Circular Economy Package and the initiatives set out in the accompanying Action Plan® near completion, EU institutions must acknowledge that the move to a more resource efficient or "circular" economy will take time.
 To invest in new business models, more resource efficient processes and new supply chains for good quality secondary materials, businesses need the assurance that the resource efficiency agenda will remain a priority for the EU in the long term.

-Building on an Aldersgate Group report published in January 20176, this briefing sets out a range of policy recommendations that we believe EU institutions should continue to pursue beyond completion of the Circular Economy Package to scale up business action on resource efficiency.
-These recommendations are based on business case studies, including some developed as part of the EU LIFE+ funded REBus project, which began in 2013 and on which the Aldersgate Group is a partner.
+Building on an Aldersgate Group report published in January 2017, this report sets out policy recommendations that EU institutions should pursue after the 2019 European elections to build on the Circular Economy Package and support increased business action on resource efficiency.
+These recommendations are based on business case studies, including some developed as part of the EU LIFE+ funded REBus project, which began in 2013 and on which the Aldersgate Group was a partner.
 By the end of 2016, pilots taking part in the REBus project (many of which involved SMEs), had already delivered a financial benefit of €5.62m, material savings in excess of 62,000 tonnes and a reduction of greenhouse gas emissions of just under 2,000 tonnes.
 These benefits have continued to grow since.